Togo (dog): Death and posthumous recognition

 After several years of retirement at the Ricker Kennel in Poland Spring, Togo was euthanized by Seppala on December 5, 1929, at 16 years old because of joint pain and partial blindness.
 The headline in The New York Sun Times the next day was "Dog Hero Rides to His Death" (Salisbury & Salisbury, 2003), and he was eulogized in many other papers.
 After his death, Seppala had him custom mounted.
 The mounted skin was on display at the Shelburne Museum in Shelburne, Vermont.
 Alaskan students started a letter campaign to return Togo to Alaska.
 Today the mounted skin is on display in a glass case at the Iditarod Trail Sled Dog Race Headquarters museum in Wasilla, Alaska.
 The Peabody Museum of Natural History at Yale University has his skeleton in their collection.

 The National Park Service notes that in 1960, Seppala said "I never had a better dog than Togo.
 His stamina, loyalty and intelligence could not be improved upon.
 Togo was the best dog that ever traveled the Alaska trail."

 Togo's reputation earned him enduring fame, but only in 1997 got for the first time a statue, although sitting alongside Balto's statue at Cleveland Metroparks Zoo.
 In 2001, he finally got an individual statue, but of a minor size initially at New York City's Lower East Side and later moved to Seward Park.
 The popular fictional teen sleuth Nancy Drew named a stray terrier after him in the 1937 novel The Whispering Statue.
 The dog appears in most of the Nancy Drew novels.

 In 2011, Time magazine named Togo the most heroic animal of all time: "The dog that often gets credit for eventually saving the town is Balto, but he just happened to run the last, 55-mile leg in the race.
 The sled dog who did the lion's share of the work was Togo.
 His journey, fraught with white-out storms, was the longest by 200 miles and included a traverse across perilous Norton Sound — where he saved his team and driver in a courageous swim through ice floes."On September 17, 2022, a bronze statue of Togo was unveiled in Poland Springs, Maine, where Togo spent his last years as a stud dog.
-Maine musher Jonathan Hayes of the current Poland Spring Seppala Kennels embarked on a 285-mile expedition the previous year with his team of direct descendants of Togo in order to raise funds for the statue, with a documentary to raise awareness for the project.
+Maine musher Jonathan Hayes of the current Poland Spring Seppala Kennels embarked on a 285-mile expedition the previous year with his team of direct descendants of Togo to raise funds for the statue, with a documentary to raise awareness for the project.
 The statue was designed by Maine artist David Smus, and stands outside the historic Maine State Building on the resort campus.